In 1988, an Australian family encountered something strange while driving from Perth to Adelaide. Was it mass hysteria, or aliens on the Nullarbor?

 You feel dwarfed by the environment.

-Every few hundred kilometres, your map will indicate a town.
+Every few hundred kilometres, a town will appear.
 These are tiny and oasis like; a roadhouse, pub, and caravan park, where you can re-provision for the next stint.
 Road trains thunder by constantly.

 From Norseman, in WA, to Ceduna, in South Australia, the Eyre Highway is the only route available.
 There is no other way to go.